Shaedon Sharpe NBA Preview vs. the Grizzlies

 Grizzlies 2022-23 Defensive Insights

-- Defensively, the Grizzlies conceded 113 points per game last year, 11th in the NBA.
+- Conceding 113.0 points per game last year made the Grizzlies the 11th-ranked squad in the league on defense.

-- The Grizzlies were the 21st-ranked squad in the NBA last year, giving up 44.4 rebounds per game.
+- On the glass, the Grizzlies gave up 44.4 rebounds per contest last season, 21st in the NBA in that category.

-- Looking at assists, the Grizzlies conceded 26.4 per contest last year, ranking them 26th in the NBA.
+- The Grizzlies were the 26th-ranked team in the NBA in assists conceded per game last season, at 26.4.

-- In terms of three-point defense, the Grizzlies were ranked 25th in the NBA last season, giving up 13 makes per game.
+- The Grizzlies gave up 13.0 made 3-pointers per game last year, 25th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!